-Following the completion of TP, until the end of the course in early June, trainees may continue to attend the centre for involvement with work related to completion of the course modules.
-This might include involvement in activities other than teaching that constitute part of a lecturer/trainer's professional/organisational role.
-Examples of suitable activities include: curriculum development (including the design of assignments), the preparation of resource based learning materials; involvement in outreach activities; undertaking action research; involvement in quality assurance or assessment procedures.
+Following the completion of TPP2, until the end of the course in early June 2018, you may continue to attend the centre for involvement with work related to the completion of the course modules.
+This could consist of involvement in activities other than teaching that constitute part of your professional/organisational role.
+Examples of suitable activities include: curriculum development (including the design of assignments); the preparation of resource based learning materials; involvement in outreach activities; undertaking action research; and involvement in quality assurance or assessment procedures.